 To change a user's permission level:

-When you delete a user, all log activities from the deleted user, such as any tokens or notifications that were created by them, will remain.
+When you delete a user, anything set up by them, such as tokens or notifications, will remain.

 Note that you can't delete your own user profile.